phillbush/legv8/README.md

 	$ cd cpu-singlecycle
 	$ ../tools/tbgen datapath.v > testbench.v

-This command will fail, since the datapath module needs some data in files in the directory ../include.
+This command will fail, since the datapath module needs some data in the files in the directory ../include.
 To specify this directory, we need to add the following argument:

 	-v incdir=../include

-This command generates a file `testbench.v` that, when simulated with iverilog(1), will create a file called `testbench.vcd` containing the waveforms of the CPU.
+This command generates a file `testbench.v` that, when simulated, will create a file called `testbench.vcd` containing the waveforms of the CPU.
-But this waveform is useless, as it only shows the waves for the two CPU inputs, which are the clock and the reset signals.
+But this waveform is useless, it only shows waves for the inputs controlled by the testbench, which are the clock and the reset signals.
 To dump waveforms for more signals, we need to set the dumplevel to 3: thus we will dump the signals of the testbench itself, the module under test (datapath.v) and the modules instanciated by the